 We stand out as a law firm – combining practical, commercial legal expertise with the deep understanding of the third sector that comes from working with more charities and social enterprises than any other UK firm.
 We are not only recognised as the leading charity law firm in the UK; we are also ranked in the major UK legal directories for our excellence across many of our specialist practice areas.

 Our purpose is to do worthwhile work to the best of our ability for clients we respect as commercial lawyers, recognising that we do so in a highly competitive environment.
 We will, at all times, seek to value everyone in the firm and strive to provide secure and enjoyable employment, preserving a balance between work and home.

 We will encourage a diverse and open culture which fosters innovation, together with trust and loyalty among all within the firm and with clients.
 All this we undertake in the context of making a reasonable living and always with a commitment to justice and the public interest.

-Our summer placements are a great way to make your mark – and could lead to a training contract.
+Our vacation schemes are a great way to make your mark – and could lead to a training contract.

 How the vacation scheme fits into the training contract application process

 When you arrive for your vacation scheme, we’ll let know how we’ll be assessing you throughout the placement.
 If you’re successful, we’ll invite you back for a final interview with two partners (including our managing partner).
 After final interviews, we’ll offer training contracts to successful candidates.